-Inhaled bronchodilators are recommended over oral bronchodilators. - o LAMAs and LABAs are preferred over short-acting agents except for patients with only occasional dyspnea. - Patients may be started on single long-acting bronchodilator therapy or dual long-acting bronchodilator therapy.
-In patients with persistent dyspnea on 1 bronchodilator, treatment should be escalated to 2. - Long-term monotherapy with ICSs is not recommended.
-Long-term treatment with ICSs may be considered in association with LABAs for patients with a history of exacerbations despite treatment with long-acting bronchodilators. - Treatment recommendations are given for patients with COPD based on their GOLD patient group (see Table 3 below). - Group A: Patients should be offered bronchodilator treatment (short- or long-acting), based on its effect on breathlessness.
-This should be continued if symptomatic benefit is documented. - Group B: Initial therapy should consist of a long-acting bronchodilator (LAMA or LABA).
+- Reduces exacerbations compared to monotherapy or ICS/LABA. - Increases FEV1 and reduces symptoms compared to monotherapy. - Long-term monotherapy with ICSs is not recommended.
+Long-term treatment with ICSs may be considered in association with LABAs for patients with a history of exacerbations despite treatment with long-acting bronchodilators.
+Long-term treatment with ICS may cause pneumonia in patients with severe disease. - Treatment recommendations are given for patients with COPD based on their GOLD patient group (see Table 3). - o Group A: Patients should be offered bronchodilator treatment (short- or long-acting), based on its effect on breathlessness.
+This should be continued if symptomatic benefit is documented. - o Group B: Initial therapy should consist of a long-acting bronchodilator (LAMA or LABA).
 For patients with persistent breathlessness on monotherapy, use of 2 bronchodilators is recommended (LAMA + LABA).
 For patients with severe breathlessness, initial therapy with 2 bronchodilators may be considered.
-If the addition of a second bronchodilator does not improve symptoms, it is suggested that treatment could be stepped down to a single bronchodilator; switching to another device or molecules can also be considered. - Group C: Initial therapy should be a LAMA.
-Patients with persistent exacerbations may benefit from adding a second long-acting bronchodilator (LAMA + LABA, preferred) or using an ICS + LABA.
-For patients who have a history and/or findings suggestive of asthma-COPD overlap or blood eosinophil count ≥ 300 cells/μL, ICS + LABA is preferred. - Group D: In general, it is recommended to start therapy with a LAMA.
+If the addition of a second bronchodilator does not improve symptoms, it is suggested that treatment could be stepped down to a single bronchodilator; switching to another device or molecules can also be considered. - o Group C: Initial therapy should be a LAMA. - Group D: In general, it is recommended to start therapy with a LAMA.
 For patients with more severe symptoms, especially dyspnea and/or exercise limitation, LAMA/LABA may be considered for initial treatment.
-In some patients, initial therapy with an ICS + LABA may be the first choice; these patients may have a history and/or findings suggestive of asthma-COPD overlap or blood eosinophil count ≥ 300 cells/μL.
-In patients who develop further exacerbations on LAMA + LABA therapy, alternative pathways include escalation to a LAMA + LABA + ICS

-(preferred) or a switch to an ICS + LABA.
-If patients treated with a LAMA + LABA + ICS still have exacerbations, options for selected patients may include addition of roflumilast, addition of a macrolide, or stopping the ICS.
+In some patients, initial therapy with an ICS + LABA may be the first choice; these patients may have a history and/or findings suggestive of asthma-COPD overlap or blood eosinophil count ≥ 300 cells/μL. - Follow-up treatments: The follow-up treatments apply to any patients receiving maintenance treatment irrespective of the patient GOLD group. - For persistent dyspnea: The use of 2 bronchodilators is recommended in patients receiving 1 long-acting bronchodilator and experiencing persistent breathlessness or exercise limitation.
+Patients with persistent dyspnea symptoms on LABA + ICS may benefit from LAMA + LABA + ICS. - For exacerbations: Patients with persistent exacerbations on long-acting bronchodilator monotherapy may benefit from adding a second long-acting bronchodilator (LAMA + LABA, preferred) or using an ICS + LABA.
+For patients who have a history and/or findings suggestive of asthma or blood eosinophil count ≥ 300 cells/μL, ICS + LABA is preferred.
+In patients who develop further exacerbations on LAMA + LABA therapy, alternative pathways include escalation to a LAMA + LABA + ICS if eosinophil count ≥ 100 cells/μL or addition of roflumilast or azithromycin if eosinophil count < 100 cells/μL.
+In patients with additional exacerbations on LABA + ICS, patients should try LAMA + LABA + ICS therapy.
+If patients treated with a LAMA + LABA + ICS still have exacerbations, options for selected patients may include addition of roflumilast, addition of a macrolide, or stopping the ICS. - Patients with COPD should continue their usual therapy, including inhaled or oral corticosteroids during the coronavirus disease 2019 (COVID-19) pandemic.